salmanxtz/standardTaskmodule1/README.md

 ## Talent Standard Task Code Repository

-This project will help interns at MVP Studio to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.
+This project will help Junior Developers at MVP Studio to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.

 Please follow the instructions below to understand how to get started.
 If you have any questions, please check if it has been asked on QuestionHub or raise the question there to get support.